echoyidotfun/chatgpt-app-by-react/README.md

 - Clean and intuitive chat interface
 - Real-time message updates
-- Responsive design for awesone UI/UX
+- Responsive design for awesome UI/UX
 - Interaction with current advanced LLM chatbots (such as GPT4 and DeepSeek v3)

 ### 🎯 Purpose